WMRQ-FM: Full Power Radio

-La Bomba HD Radio and Translators
+Bomba HD radio and translators

-In November 2009, a Spanish-language tropical music format, "Bomba 97.5" ("The Bomb") was launched on WMRQ-HD2.
+In November 2009, a Spanish-language tropical music format, "Bomba 97.5" ("The Bomb") was launched on WMRQ-FM HD2.
 The format was initially simulcast on 60-watt Bolton-licensed FM translator W248AB at 97.5 FM.
 Red Wolf later moved the translator to 97.1 FM (which forced a change of call letters to W246CC) to provide more coverage and increase signal strength.
 "Bomba 97.1" is now licensed for 100 watts, reaching as far as Springfield.
 In addition, the station added translators in Clinton and Bridgeport.

 W272DO was sold to Red Wolf Broadcasting from Connoisseur Media in January 2018.
-On January 15, the translator immediately ceased simulcasting WPLR-HD2, the alternative format known as "Mod," and began carrying "Bomba."
+On January 15, the translator immediately ceased simulcasting WPLR-HD2, the alternative format known as "Mod", and began carrying "Bomba".